GAireg/grubconfig/README.md

 grubconfig
 ==========

-My Grub Configuration support for live cds
+My Grub configuration including some support for live CDs and Windows